micavilla/text-editor/README.md

 This repository is licensed by MIT.
 See https://mit-license.org/ to learn more.

 ## Usage
+**PLEASE CLEAR YOUR CACHE AND USE INCOGNITO BROWSER WHEN OPENING THE APPLICATION**

 Visit the deployed Heroku site here: https://micavilla-text-editor-80b2c8eb1dd0.herokuapp.com/

 Clone my GitHub repository from here: https://github.com/micavilla/text-editor